Online Trauma Therapy in Sacramento Metro (Folsom-based)

 Ready to Begin?

-Schedule your free 15‑minute consultation to see whether we’re a good fit and to talk about next steps for trauma recovery in Northern Virginia.
+Schedule your free 15‑minute consultation to see whether we’re a good fit and to talk about next steps for trauma recovery in Sacramento Metro.

 • Yes.
 I provide telehealth across Folsom, Roseville, Elk Grove, Rancho Cordova, Citrus Heights, Davis, and Sacramento.
 Sessions are flexible to fit commuter and state-worker schedules.